-The Heart Center at CHI St. Joseph Health has a long and respected history of successfully diagnosing and treating heart disease.
+The Heart Center at St. Joseph Health has a long and respected history of successfully diagnosing and treating heart disease.

 Heart diagnostic tests are important in determining if a heart attack has occurred, if damage has occurred to the heart muscle, and if coronary artery disease is present.
 Proper testing and diagnostics are vital to the development of an effective treatment plan.

-CHI St. Joseph Health’s Heart Center has invested heavily in the most advanced diagnostic equipment and a team of experts who work together to analyze results.
+St. Joseph Health’s Heart Center has invested heavily in the most advanced diagnostic equipment and a team of experts who work together to analyze results.